 2- Take a break.

 Now is the time to put my story in a drawer for a while.
+The longer the project, the longer it gets drawered.
 Ideally I want it in there long enough that I forget what I meant and can see it more objectively, but not so long that when I come back to it I have one of those, "Everything I wrote back in those ignorant days of ignorance was absolute crap!" reaction to it.

 3- Tease out what I've found

 Now I read my story, and as a careful reader, I'm going to find things I didn't even notice were there when I wrote it.
 This is a very, very normal part of the process, and virtually every writer talks about it.
 Almost every discussion we had with published authors in the Creative Writing programmed involved the phrase "Oh, I never noticed that" from the author, at least once, in reference to their own work.
 (And this was stuff undergrads caught after only one reading--like multiple references to angelic wings or a pervasiveness of the use of streamers of light.)
 A creative brain is just ROILING under the surface of careful work.
 It's one of the reasons you really can't just submit first drafts if you want your writing to be at all good.
 So much good stuff is just out of reach in that first draft.
-You have to go looking for it.
-Thus, I read through what I have and work to tease out what I've found.
-This process is much less "heavy lifting" than careful excavation.
+This process is more like careful excavation.

 This is possibly the most difficult part of revision for me (even though I enjoy it) because I find that if I am in a very different mood I will see very different things hiding beneath the surface.
 So it can be both helpful and possibly confusing to approach a work multiple times from multiple frames of mind.
 I just have to be careful not to let a mood that is antithetical to the work affect me too much or I will change the tone of the piece.
 I often have difficulty intellectually deciding whether or not to change language, and I often end up changing things back and forth and back and forth during this part.